QuTech-Delft/qne-adk/docs/introduction.rst

     qne application create [OPTIONS] APPLICATION_NAME ROLES...

 Create a new application in your current directory containing all the files that are needed to write your application.
 The application directory name will be based on the value given to `application`.
-Two child directories `src` and `config` will be created, along with the default files.
+Two subdirectories `src` and `config` will be created, along with the default files.

     Arguments:
       APPLICATION_NAME  Name of the application [required]